tiwariPC/JMETriggerAnalysis/Common/test/makeTRKCustomizationFunction.md

-  some modifications (usually, additions) might need to be made inside the TRK sequences in order to respect the modules' dependencies; for example, if any of the TRK sequences includes the module `process.caloTowerForTrk`, this must be preceeded by the sequence `process.hcalGlobalRecoSequence` (see [here](https://github.com/missirol/JMETriggerAnalysis/blob/0b0729437e6563838e790d37dabf4707da834ae4/Common/python/hltPhase2_TRKv06.py#L1166) for an example).
+  some modifications (usually, additions) might need to be made inside the TRK sequences in order to respect the modules' dependencies; for example, if any of the TRK sequences includes the module `process.caloTowerForTrk`, this usually has to be preceeded by the sequence `process.hcalGlobalRecoSequence` (see [here](https://github.com/missirol/JMETriggerAnalysis/blob/0b0729437e6563838e790d37dabf4707da834ae4/Common/python/hltPhase2_TRKv06.py#L1166) for an example).

 * Although not strictly necessary,